sakshamlamba109/CSA/README.md

 # UPES-CSA-Website
 A website made from scratch for the University Student chapter CSA using HTML, Javascript and CSS.
-This is a fully responsive website hosted in AWS!
+This is a fully responsive dynamic website hosted in AWS!